 Though the relations might not have caused agony or manipulation, the sufferer of emotional reasoning feels plotted and manipulated by others.
-In reality, he/she might not have victimized by other’s manipulation.
-But his/her state of paranoia from relations cause feelings of resentment toward relations.
+In reality, he/she might not have been victimized by others’ manipulation.
+But his/her state of paranoia from relations causes feelings of resentment toward relations.

 - Feelings of low self-esteem: